What happens when I make a named report?

 If you’re a student, some options for you might include moving to another King’s Residence or alternative accommodation, changing classes, or a 'No Contact Agreement'.

-What happens if I make a complaint for investigation?
+What happens if I make a complaint or raise a grievance for investigation?

 Your complaint will be carefully reviewed and considered, and you will have the opportunity to discuss the process and the incident with the case manager who is investigating.
 The case manager may need to ask you for information about what has occurred.